chenmoneygithub/export-wandb-to-mlflow/README.md

 ### Data Import

 Once you are ready to import data saved earlier in dry run mode to MLflow, you can use `resume_from_dry_run=True` to tell the migration script to do the job.
-Assume your data is saved in `./migrations` as you followed the example above, you can run the command below:
+Assume your wandb project data is saved in `./migrations` as you followed the example above, you can run the command below:

 ```shell
 w2m --wandb_project_name="test-llama3" --resume_from_dry_run=True --dry_run_save_dir="./migrations"